Community Engagement Centers

 The Mesa Neighborhood

-Through a partnership with Tutorial Services we offer peer-led tutoring services in the residence halls in a select number of Residential Connections.
+Through a partnership with Tutorial Services, we offer peer-led tutoring services in the residence halls in a select number of Residential Learning Communities.
 We are very proud to be able to offer this benefit to our students and demonstrate our commitment to academic success in the residence halls.